MorphiaOrg/morphia-docs/content/morphia/2.5/indexing.md

 ### Index Options

 Options for an index are defined on the [@IndexOptions](javadoc/dev/morphia/annotations/IndexOptions.html).
-More complete documenation can be found in the [manual](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/#options).
+More complete documentation can be found in the [manual](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/#options).
 Using the options allows you to run indexing in the background, e.g. By default, creating an index blocks all other operations on a database.
 When building an index on a collection, the database that holds the collection is unavailable for read or write operations until the index build completes.
 For potentially long running index building operations, consider the **background** operation so that the MongoDB database remains available during the index building operation.
 The MongoDB [manual](https://docs.mongodb.com/manual/core/index-creation/#background-construction) has more detail.

-By default Morphia will attempt to validate the fields specified but in some cases that isn't desirable so you can turn it off via the options refernce.  `IndexOptions` lets you define [TTL](https://docs.mongodb.com/manual/core/index-ttl/), [sparse](https://docs.mongodb.com/manual/core/index-sparse/), and [partial](https://docs.mongodb.com/manual/core/index-partial/) indexes as well.  `IndexOptions` can also be used to give an index a more human friendly name.
+By default Morphia will attempt to validate the fields specified but in some cases that isn't desirable so you can turn it off via the options reference.  `IndexOptions` lets you define [TTL](https://docs.mongodb.com/manual/core/index-ttl/), [sparse](https://docs.mongodb.com/manual/core/index-sparse/), and [partial](https://docs.mongodb.com/manual/core/index-partial/) indexes as well.  `IndexOptions` can also be used to give an index a more human friendly name.

 {{< admonition type="note" title="Note" >}}
 Whether user specified or MongoDB generated, index names including their full namespace (i.e. database.collection) cannot be longer than the [Index Name Limit](https://docs.mongodb.com/manual/reference/limits/#Index-Name-Length).